-You probably don't have to worry that acid-reducing medicine is causing symptoms of mental decline; it's unlikely there’s a link between proton pump inhibitors and dementia.
+You probably shouldn't worry that acid-reducing medicine can cause mental decline; it's unlikely there’s a link between proton pump inhibitors and dementia.

-If your elderly mother has been taking an acid-reducing proton pump inhibitor and you notice she’s showing some signs of dementia, you’re hardly alone.
+If your elderly mother takes an acid-reducing proton pump inhibitor and you notice she’s showing some signs of dementia, you’re hardly alone.
 Both circumstances are common.

-Proton pump inhibitors (PPIs) — omeprazole (Prilosec) or lansoprazole (Prevacid) are two common names — treat reflux by cutting your body’s production of acid.
-They have also been prescribed for ulcers, though there’s less evidence to back up that strategy.
+Proton pump inhibitors (PPIs) — omeprazole (Prilosec) or lansoprazole (Prevacid) are two common names — treat gastroesophageal reflux, reducing your body’s production of acid.
+They have also been prescribed for ulcers, although there’s less evidence to back up that strategy.